Honda ATC200

 The Honda ATC200 is an all-terrain vehicle that was introduced in 1981 as Honda's top model in the ATC line-up, remaining, in various forms, until Honda voluntarily ceased production in 1987.
 In the six years of production, six variations were made, often sold concurrently.
-Collectively, Honda produced over 530,000 ATC200 vehicles, becoming the most prolific sellers in the ATC market, and one of the most recognizable ATCs available.
+Collectively, Honda produced over 400,000 ATC200s, becoming the most prolific sellers in the ATC market and one of the most recognizable ATCs available.

 All ATC200 models are equipped with a 192cc 4-Stroke air-cooled OHV engine.
 Variations between models involve suspension, transmissions, electric start options, standard equipment racks, and final drive.
-All machines, with the exception of the sportier kick-starting ATC200X, came with Recoil-Pull starters, which remained when electric start was provided.
+All machines, with the exception of the sportier kick-starting ATC200X, 350X, 250SX and 250ES, came with recoil-pull starters, which remained when electric start was provided.
 All models except the ATC200X feature front and rear drum brakes.